OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 [Return to Contents](#contents)

 ## 060600.
-Numbering within a series or multipart monographic resource
+Numbering within a series or multipart monographic resource (repeatable)

 **Definition:** Numbering or other enumeration and dates associated with issues or items held of the series or multipart monograph.